When it comes to sticking to a healthy diet, avoiding overeating and staying on top of cravings, snacking can be your best friend.

 And some snacks that aren’t as healthy as you might think….

 - Protein balls (aka bliss balls/energy balls/paleo balls) – these may be huge right now, but don’t be fooled.
 Many of them are just another highly processed snack food full of artificial ingredients.
-Some certainly have some decent nutrition credentials (dried fruit, oats, nuts and seeds) but a low calorie snack they are not.
+Some have some decent nutrition credentials (oats, nuts and seeds) but they’re predominantly made up of dried fruit, which, while it is nutritious, provides a concentrated source of sugar.
 Eat occasionally and in moderation (i.e. one) and if possible, make your own

 - Rice crackers – these might be low in calories, but they don’t have much else going for them nutrition-wise and can be high in salt.
 Plus, it’s far too easy to eat half a packet and still feel unsatisfied

-- Muesli bars – possible one of the most deceptive of the ‘healthy snacks’, muesli bars may be marketed as being good for us, but in reality, many of them contain a lot of added sugar, are calorie dense and have little nutritional value
+- Muesli bars – possible one of the most deceptive of the ‘healthy snacks’, muesli bars may be marketed as being good for us, but in reality, many of them contain a lot of added sugar, are calorie dense and have little nutritional value.
+Check the nutrition information on the label and go for the ones with the lowest amount of sugar

 - Dried fruit – fine in small quantities and full of vitamins, minerals and fibre but high in natural sugars.
 The issue with dried fruit is that its very easy to eat a lot of it, for example, five dried apricots doesn’t seem like much, but we would rarely eat five fresh apricots….